-However, housing queues are typically long and demand outweighs supply.
+Housing queues are typically long, as demand outweighs supply.
 So, many expats opt for private housing.
 Such housing has liberalised tenancy contracts, where homeowners are free to set the rent as they wish, a potentially daunting prospect for expats on a budget.

 Expat families may prefer to live in a house, whether standalone, semi-detached or terraced, with a garden and greater privacy.
 Housing located further from city centres tends to be more affordable, and students and colleagues looking to save can find house shares.

 While specific expat-oriented accommodation, such as serviced apartments, are usually fully furnished, houses in the Netherlands are often unfurnished.
 Expats will need to factor this into their budget as they may have to either buy or ship their own furniture.

 Expats can buy new or second-hand movables or even rent home furniture, which is beneficial to those staying short term.
 Note that major decoration changes, such as painting walls, must be approved by the landlord.

 Finding accommodation in the Netherlands